- Online Training

 After we had the baby I brought pictures to the next game and we looked at them in the locker room pregame.
 This may not seem like a big deal, but I showed this team the side of me that most athletes do not see.
 I am a sucker for my little girl and these girls knew that.
 Yes, the weight room is all business, but before and after sessions we could talk about baby stuff or whether my daughter crawled yet.
 This actually resulted in a few of the girls babysitting my daughter on multiple occasions.
 Showing them who I am away from the weight room helped earn their trust.

 Getting “buy-in” from athletes is easier when they know who you are and that you care about them as people.
 All of the information above is not scientifically researched or presented from reading over hundreds sport psychology articles.
-These were simple methods that I have used with my athletes that happened to have worked.
+These were simple methods for creating positive weight room culture that I have used with my athletes that happened to have worked.
 Hopefully, adding these tips into your coaching wheelhouse will aid in getting your athletes to commit to what your program is trying to accomplish in the weight room.